- Ph.D, Yale University, Italian Language and Literature

 I joined the Department of Modern Languages and Literatures of Ithaca College in Fall 2001 after serving on the faculty of Wells College (Aurora, NY), Cornell University (Ithaca, NY) and the State University of New York at Buffalo.

 My scholarship and publications lie primarily in two areas: Italian literature and pedagogy.
 My doctoral research focused on the relationship between imagination, love and reason in Italian Renaissance literature.
-I have written on modern literature as well as medieval and Renaissance literature, and, more recently, I have been exploring the relationship between literature and animal studies.
+I have written on modern literature as well as medieval and Renaissance literature, and, more recently, I have been exploring the relationships between literature, art, and animal studies.
 My pedagogical work ranges from language textbooks to articles on teaching literature, touching on translation, the visual arts, and technology..

 I teach language, literature, and culture courses at all levels, in both English and Italian.
-I am happy to answer any questions about the Italian Studies major and Italian minor if you would like to know more about these programs.
+I am happy to answer any questions about the World Languages and Cultures major (Italian focus) and the Italian Studies minor if you would like to know more about these programs.

 Some of the courses I have taught include: